Beckster6211/masteryArray1/PLAN.md

 ### Task 4

-The 'checkArrayLength' function takes in an array as its first argument.
+The 'checkArrayLength' function takes in an array as its only argument.
 Inside the function, return the number that represents the length of this array.

 function checkArrayLength(array) {